This post is about building a bare bones DIY fluid-bed coffee roaster with a decent batch size for around 50 pounds uk (around 50-60 dollars US).

 Before I go any further there is a WARNING + DISCLAIMER:

-This post is here for inspiration and ideas, but it is not direct advice: You are solely responsible for your own actions and safety.
+This post is here for inspiration and ideas, but you are solely responsible for your own actions and safety.
 The project involves mains electricity and significant heating power so if you do try something like this please be really really careful.
 Spend time understanding the significant fire and lethal shock risks.
 Think about what might go wrong and if you are unsure about how to do something safely, stop.
-Never work on your roaster while it is plugged in and never leave it unattended while powered on
+Don’t work on your roaster while it is plugged in and never leave it unattended while powered on

 Also if you’re going to roast coffee (even with a retail home roaster) with all the chaff and heat that’s involved, you’re going to want these items: